christiandaley/SumSharp/README.md

 }
 ```

 Using the `InlineValueTypes` storage strategy results in all value type cases being stored "inline".
 It is equivalent to specifying `UnionCaseStorage.Inline` for all value type cases.
-The other possible strategies are `OneObject` (uses a single object field to store all cases) and `Default` (explained below).
+The other possible strategy is `OneObject`, which uses a single object field to store all cases. _`InlineValueTypes` is the default storage strategy and could have been omitted in the above example._

 **Note that the `UnionCaseStorage` of an individual case takes precedent over the `UnionStorageStrategy` of a union, so if we had specified `UnionCaseStorage.AsObject` for the `Double` case then the double value would end up being boxed and use the same `object` field that the `String` case uses.**